center-key/fetch-json/README.md

    .catch(console.error);
 ```
 The example _with_ **fetch-json** and the example _without_ **fetch-json** each produce the same output.

-## 4) Details
-**fetch-json** makes REST easy &mdash; it automatically:
-1. Converts the HTTP response to JSON if it's not already JSON (convenient for HTTP errors)
-1. Serializes the body payload with `JSON.stringify()`
-1. Adds the `application/json` HTTP header to set the data type
-1. Appends the GET `params` object items to the URL
-1. Runs `.json()` on the response
-1. Sets `credentials` to `'same-origin'` (support user sessions in Grails, Rails, PHP, Django, Flask, etc.)

-**fetch-json** is ideal for a [JAMstack](https://jamstack.org) architecture  where "dynamic
-programming during the request/response cycle is handled by JavaScript, running entirely on the
-client".

 ## 5) API
 ### API &mdash; HTTP Request